wmadavis/wmadavis.github.io/content/teaching.md

 *Session taught: Spring 2023*

 > *This international economics course is targeted towards non-economics students, focusing on current events and the increasing international interdependence of the world economy.
 Topics incude: (i) why countries trade, what goods and services will be traded, how the gains from trade are distributed and the tools of commercial policy; (ii) the movement of labor and capital across borders; value of transnational countries and production processes across countries; (iii) international finance issues including exchange rates, balance of payments and open economy macroeconomic adjustment.*

-## Graduate coursework

-*An incomplete archive of notes of variable quality from the two graduate schools I’ve attended.
-I may scan and upload my handwritten notes once I can regain access to them.

-### Columbia PhD core

-+ **Econometrics I, Part II**: Asymptotic theory, restricted estimation, and resampling
-+ **Econometrics II, Part II**: Resampling, multiple testing, quantile regression, non-parametrics, and treatment effects
-+ **Macroeconomics I, Part I** (incomplete summary): Introduction to growth theory
-+ **Macroeconomics I, Part II**: General equilibrium theory, real business cycles, and an introduction to macro-finance

-### Oxford M.Phil/D.Phil core and fields

-*Year 1 Core*

-+ **Macroeconomics**: Qualitative summary of the entire year of material: neoclassical growth theory, macro-finance, monetary economics, macroeconomic policy
-+ **Macro-finance**: consumption CAPM, exotic preferences, disaster risk, evidence on financial crises, financial frictions, the Great Recession, liquidity, quantitative easing, and financial bubbles

-*Year 2 Fields*

-+ **Advanced Microeconomics**: Contracts under information asymmetries, bargaining, and theories of the firm.
-Notes make reference to figures that are handwritten and not included
-+ **Political Economy of Development**:  Literature review: culture and institutions, political reform and political failure, corruption, and conflict
-+ **Applied microeconomics**: production function estimation (incomplete short summary), problems and accounting